Locally finitely presented and coherent hearts: Preliminaries on torsion pairs

-We then say that $\T$ is a {\bf torsion class} and $\F$ is a {\bf torsionfree class}.
-In the above sequence, $T_X$ and $F_X$ depend functorially on $X$, and the corresponding functors $t\colon \G\to \T$ and $(1:t)\colon \G\to \F$ are called, respectively, the {\bf torsion radical} and the {\bf torsion coradical}.
+\end{enumerate} {When $\G$ is a Grothendieck category condition (Tors.2) is actually a consequence of (Tors.1) (see Lemma~\ref{construction_of_tor_rad} below).} We say that $\T$ is a {\bf torsion class} and $\F$ is a {\bf torsionfree class}.
+In the above sequence, $T_X$ and $F_X$ depend functorially on $X$, and the corresponding functors:

+are called, respectively, the {\bf torsion radical} and the {\bf torsion coradical}.
 In fact, $t$ is the right adjoint of the inclusion $\T\to \G$, while $(1:t)$ is the left adjoint to the inclusion $\F\to \G$.
-In what follows we will often abuse notation and consider $t$ and $(1:t)$ as endofunctors $\G\to \G$.
+In what follows we often abuse notation and consider $t$ and $(1:t)$ as endofunctors $\G\to \G$.

-\begin{lema} Let $\G$ be a Grothendieck category.
-Then a class $\T\subseteq \G$ is a torsion class if and only if it is closed under taking quotients, extensions and coproducts.
-Dually, a class $\F\subseteq \G$ is a torsionfree class if and only if it is closed under taking subobjects, extensions and products. \end{lema}
+\begin{lema}[{\rm \cite[Proposition~VI.2.1]{St}}] Let $\G$ be a Grothendieck category.
+A class $\T\subseteq \G$ is torsion if, and only if, it is closed under taking quotients, extensions and coproducts.
+Dually, a class $\F\subseteq \G$ is torsionfree if, and only if, it is closed under subobjects, extensions and products. \end{lema}

+A torsion class $\T$ is a {\bf TTF} (=torsion and torsionfree) class if it is closed under taking subobjects and products.
+For such a $\T$, one calls $(\C:=^{\perp}\T,\T,\F:=\T^{\perp})$ a {\bf TTF triple} where, by Lemma~\ref{construction_of_tor_rad}, both $(\C,\T)$ and $(\T,\F)$ are torsion pairs called, respectively, the {\bf left} and {\bf right constituent} of the TTF triple.